 Vitamin A is recommended in areas world-wide where infectious diseases are rampant, as an effective strategy to reduce the incidence and severity of those diseases.
 Supplementation can be an effective strategy to prevent the flu.

 Vitamin D interacts with your genes in numerous ways to support optimal health.
-Get your levels tested and work to maintain levels in the 60-80 ng/ml.
+Get your levels tested and work to maintain levels in the 50-70 ng/mL.
 Vitamin D has very potent anti-viral actions by activating the immune system to target and destroy viruses.

-Always take Vitamins A & D with meals, preferably with food that contains some fat.
+Always take Vitamins A & D with meals, preferably with food that contains some fat since they are fat soluble.

 Take a Good Probiotic and Prebiotic Fiber